 Are cream puffs hard to make?

-I totally understand why you assume that cream puffs must be a bear to make.
-They're a French pastry, and many French pastries are pretty complex.
-Cream puffs are often found in fancy bakery pastry cases, and heck, they even look pretty darn fancy!
+I do understand why you might assume that cream puffs must be a bear to make.
+They're a French pastry—many French pastries are pretty complex.
+And, cream puffs are often to be found in fancy bakery pastry cases.
+Heck, they even look pretty fancy!

-In this recipe, the cream puff filling is pastry cream, also made on the stove top with egg yolks, cream, sugar, and any flavorings you want.
+In this recipe, the cream puff filling is lemon pastry cream.
+Pastry cream is also made on the stove top with egg yolks, cream, sugar, and any flavorings you want.
 They're simmered together until they turn into a pudding or custard-like mixture that's then chilled.
-You do have to whisk it a whole bunch, but other than that, it's very doable.
+You do have to whisk it a whole bunch, but other than that, it's a very doable filling.

-And of course, there are other fillings to try in the puffs if you're not interested in pastry cream—such as whipped cream, ice cream, chocolate ganache, or even savory fillings like chicken salad!
+And of course, there are other fillings to try inside choux puffs if you're not interested in pastry cream—such as whipped cream, ice cream, chocolate ganache, or even savory fillings like chicken salad!

-One thing you'll love is that these cream-filled puffs are loaded with lemon flavor.
-That makes them a versatile dish, one to enjoy during the gray days of winter or to celebrate the sunshine of spring and summer.
+One thing you'll love is that these cream-filled choux puffs are loaded with lemon flavor.
+That makes them a versatile little dessert, one to celebrate the sunshine of spring and summer, or to bring a little sunshine to the gray, cold days of winter.

-The choux pastry recipe has a touch of fresh lemon zest and lemon juice, giving the baked cream puff shells a light, lemony taste.
-The pastry cream, a sweet custard cooked on the stovetop, also has lots of fresh lemon plus a little vanilla—because lemon and vanilla, in my opinion, are a dynamic duo of the dessert world!
+My choux pastry recipe has a touch of fresh lemon zest and lemon juice, which gives the baked cream puff shells a light, lemony taste.
+The pastry cream, a sweet custard cooked on the stovetop, also has lots of fresh lemon flavor plus a little vanilla.
+Lemon and vanilla, in my opinion, are a dynamic duo of the dessert world!

-If you haven't tried making your own choux pastry, you'll be so surprised at how easy it is.
-It comes together very quickly, and scoops of dough transform into little puffs once they hit the heat of the oven.
+If you haven't tried making your own choux pastry, you'll be surprised at how straight-forward it is.
+The dough comes together quickly.
+And scoops of the dough transform into light, crisp puffs once they hit the heat of the oven.
 They're fun to watch puff up!

 Make Cream Puffs with Lemon choux cream for your next brunch or wedding shower, or as a decadent little treat to enjoy at home.